ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 ```

 <info-box>
-	The above configuration uses test regexps load `.svg` and `.css` files only from `ckeditor5-*` packages to avoid mistakenly handle SVG and CSS files of your app.
-You may want to tune them to handle other files too, especially when implementing custom plugins outside `ckeditor5-*` packages.
+	The above configuration uses `test` regular expressions that load `.svg` and `.css` files only from `ckeditor5-*` packages to avoid handle SVG and CSS files of your app.
+You may want to tune these patterns to handle other files too, especially when implementing custom plugins outside `ckeditor5-*` packages.

 	The minimal configuration that is used e.g. in builds where there is no risk of conflicts is this: